ansuman-tripathy/Ansuman-tripathy/README.md

 </p>

 ## Hi there 👋,
-<strong>I'm Ansuman Tripathy, a Student at 👨‍💻 VSS University of Technology(Formerly Known UCE,Burla) Pursuing BTech.
+<strong>I'm Ansuman Tripathy, a Student at 👨‍💻 VSS University of Technology(Formerly Known UCE,Burla) majoring in Electrical and Electronics Engineering.
 I am a technology enthusiast, Would love to be a Teamster at any organisation, learn things and actively contribute.</strong>

 ## 🧐 About
 <strong>- 🏄‍ Love to solve problems present in my local surroundings.</strong>